-&lt;sup>381 Cape Cod Hosp. v.
+Cape Cod Hosp. v.
 Sebelius, 630 F.3d 203, 211-12 (D.C.
 Cir.
 2011) (consultant hand delivered comment to the designated agency employee but failed to make the required advance call for security purposes considered hypertechnical and the comment admitted to the record by the court: "[W]e have little doubt that the CMS employee to whom the hospital consultant tendered his comment letter could have refused to accept it based on the consultant's failure to call the prescribed telephone number.
 But since the CMS employee accepted the letter without objection, the agency may not now complain about the consultant's failure to call the number listed in the NPRM.
 The district court thus did not abuse its discretion in supplementing the 2007 rulemaking record with the consultant's letter."
 The comment (required to be submitted to maintain standing), the agency failed to consider it, and, therefore, the court vacated the district court judgment, and remand with instructions to vacate challenged portions of the 2007 and 2008 rules and remand to the Secretary.).

-&lt;sup>382 See Am.
+413 See Am.
 Wild Horse Pres.
 Campaign v.
 Salazar, 859 F. Supp.
 2d 33 (D.D.C.
 2012) (order denying motion to strike expert declarations and any reference to them in the plaintiffs' motion for summary judgment; declarations had been filed in previous litigation on similar agency action; court could consider on summary judgment).
 The effect of the ruling makes irrelevant whether the documents are technically made part of the certified administrative record.

-&lt;sup>383 Edwards v.
+Edwards v.
 United States Dep't of Justice, 43 F.3d 312, 314 (7th Cir.
 1995).

-&lt;sup>384 The Ninth Circuit appears to take a somewhat liberal approach to this problem, noting that a court may consider "substantive evidence going to the merits of the agency's action where such evidence is necessary as background to determine the sufficiency of the agency's consideration."
-Love v.
-Thomas, 858 F.2d 1347, 1356 (9th Cir.
-1988).
-This may be because "it will often be impossible, especially when highly technical matters are involved, for the court to determine whether the agency took into consideration all REVISED WORKING DRAFT 70 March 27, 2013 background information simply to understand the final rule and its certified administrative record.
+The Ninth Circuit appears to take a somewhat liberal approach to this problem, noting that a court may consider "substantive evidence going to the merits of the agency's action where such evidence is necessary background information simply to understand the final rule and its certified administrative record.
 Courts have allowed agencies to submit declarations that "illuminate[]" or "explain" the certified administrative record, as opposed to declarations that "advance new rationalizations for the agency's action."
-Explanation is limited to the four corners of the decision - any new material may not provide a new rationale for the decision; it must be limited to explaining the background facts that "clarify[y]" the certified administrative record.
+Explanation is limited to the four corners of the decision - any new material may not provide a new rationale for the decision; It must be limited to explaining the background facts that "clarifyclarif[y]" the certified administrative record.

 If, on the other hand, an affidavit is needed to clarify "the decisionmakers' action at the time it occurred," a more significant problem has been broached.
-If the agency's decision is not clear from the text of a regulation, its preamble, and its record, even if no new rational is provided, then the court must consider whether fair notice has been given or whether there is a rational or logical connection between the facts and the choices made.
+If the agency's decision is not clear from the text of a regulation, its preamble, and its record,- even if no new rational is provided,- then the court must consider whether fair notice has been given or whether there is a rational or logical connection between the facts and the choices made.
 If new rationales are included, they should be disregarded.
 "If the agency action, once explained by the proper agency official, is not sustainable on the record itself, the proper judicial approach has been to vacate the action and to remand ... to the agency for further consideration."
-Ultimately, the issue returns to whether the final rule is sustainable on the basis of the certified administrative record.
+Ultimately, the issuedecision returns to whether the final rule is sustainable on the basis of the certified administrative record.